-26 See Suhakam (Malaysian Human Rights Commission) Annual Report 2001, at page 20-21 person arrested must be given bail, if he is prepared to furnish bail.
+In Maja Anak Kus v PP, n27, Justice Tan Chiaw Thong said that whenever a person is arrested without warrant, the police in the absence of a special order of a Magistrate, are not authorised to detain the person arrested in custody beyond 24 hours.
+If the police are unable to complete the investigation within that period, and the offence concerned is a bailable offence, the person arrested must be given bail, if he is prepared to furnish bail.
 In Maja Anak Kus v PP, the appellant argued that he should have been allowed bail considering that the offence he committed is a bailable offence.
-The High Court held that the right to bail is subject to the power of the Magistrates to make an order under section 117 CPC for further detention for purposes of police investigations.
-On the other hand, if the police, after 24 hours of arrest, resort to the special provisions of section 117 of the Criminal Procedure Code, the Magistrate before whom the person arrested is brought, may, if deemed appropriate, authorise detention for a term not exceeding 15 days in the whole (my emphasis).27
+The High Court held that the right to bail is subject to the power of the Magistrates to make an order under s 117 CPC for further detention for purposes of police investigations.
+Thus, the Magistrate before whom the person arrested is brought, may, if deemed appropriate, authorise detention for a term not exceeding 15 days in the whole (my emphasis).

-In the Privy Council case of Shaaban & Ors v Chong Fook Kam & Anor, Lord Devlin held that under section 28, the suspect must be brought before a Magistrate within 24 hours of his arrest.
-If investigation cannot be completed within that period, and there are grounds for believing that the accusation or information is well founded, under section 117 CPC, a Magistrate may order that the accused be detained further for a period not exceeding 15 days detention in the whole.
-The detention of an accused person for a period longer than 24 hours requires authorisation from a Magistrate, or the detention would be illegal.
-The Magistrate has to record his or her reasons for extending the order for remand as required under the explicit provisions of sections 117(iii) CPC.
-The Magistrate has to record his or her reasons for extending the order for remand as required under the
+In the Privy Council case of Shaaban & Ors v Chong Fook Kam & Anor, n28 Lord Devlin held that under s 28 of the CPC, the suspect must be brought before a Magistrate within 24 hours of his arrest.
+If investigation cannot be completed within that period, and there are grounds for believing that the accusation or information is well founded, under s 117 of CPC, a Magistrate may order that the accused be detained further for a period not exceeding 15 days detention in the whole. n29 The detention of an accused person for a period longer than 24 hours requires authorisation from a Magistrate, or the detention would be illegal. n30 The Magistrate has to record his or her reasons for extending the order for remand as required under the explicit provisions of s 117(iii) of CPC.

-In PDRM v Keong Mei Cheng Audrey, the Court of Appeal held that the Magistrate needs to know that there are grounds for believing that the accusation or information against the arrested person is well founded to justify the extension of the detention for more than 24 hours under section 117 CPC from that allowed under section 28 CPC.
+In PDRM v Keong Mei Cheng Audrey, n31 the Court of Appeal held that the Magistrate needs to know that there are grounds for believing that the accusation or information against the arrested person is well founded to justify the extension of the detention for more than 24 hours under s 117 of CPC from that allowed under s 28 of CPC.
 The Magistrate should not at this stage be concerned with whether the arrest was lawful or not.
-Without the police providing the grounds, the letention cannot be lawful.
-K.C.Vohrah J. in Re the Detention of R.Sivarasa and Ors, having referred to the case of Keong Mei Cheung Audrey, concluded that the failure to furnish the Magistrate with a copy of the investigation diary as required under section 119 was fatal to the application, because it prevented the Magistrate from making a judicial inquiry whether to order or not further remand under section 117.
-In R.Sivarasa, three sheets of typewritten paper purported as the investigation diary were produced.
+Without the police providing the grounds, the detention cannot be lawful.
+KC Vohrah J in Re the Detention of R Sivarasa and Ors, n32 having referred to the case of Keong Mei Cheung Audrey, concluded that the failure to furnish the Magistrate with a copy of the investigation diary as required under s 119 was fatal to the application, because it prevented the Magistrate from making a judicial inquiry whether to order or not further remand under s 117.
+In R Sivarasa, three sheets of typewritten paper purported as the investigation diary were produced.
 The Magistrate allowed the application by the police to detain the accused for 10 days for investigation.
 On revision, it was discovered that the Magistrate gave no reasons for being satisfied with the application.
 Furthermore, the three sheets of paper produced by the police were not copies of entries in the diary, which was a mandatory requirement hence the order was invalid because it had no foundation.
 No remand order should have been made.
-The mandatory requirement hence the order was invalid because it had no foundation.